 The Newman Society is an organization of Catholic students.
 The Society is committed to helping students develop spiritually.
-It sponsors weekly masses and an annual Red Mass on the university's campus.
-In addition to its spiritual emphasis, the Society provides an array of social activities as well as opportunities for students to perform community services.
+It sponsors weekly masses and an annual Red Mass on Regent University's campus.
+In addition to its spiritual emphasis, the Society offers an array of social activities, as well as opportunities for students to perform community services.

 Founded in 2008, Phi Alpha Delta (PAD) is an academic fraternity of Regent Law School.
 PAD provides students with many opportunities, including networking, service, and professional development.

 The Public Interest Legal Advocates of Regent (PILAR) seek to provide a venue through which students can act to begin eliminating the inequality of legal resources in our country.
 PILAR also strives to foster lifelong participation in the law-related areas of the public sector by referring students to opportunities that match their career goals.
 PILAR is continually seeking to encourage a law school curriculum that: is supportive of public interest law students; has financial programs to assist students interested in public interest with summer and post-graduate employment; and develops relationships with organizations and alumni to provide resources for students.

 The Regent Journal of International Law is a publication of the International Law Society.
 Founded in 2000, the journal is the only Judeo-Christian academic forum for scholarly reviews of international law in the world.
 Its mission is to publish incisive analyses of international legal issues by some of the most important scholars and practitioners in the field.
 The student editorial board and staff associates are selected on the basis of their interest in international law, academic performance, and writing ability.
 In addition to a faculty advisor, the Journal of International Law has an external Board of Advisors.